Cold compression therapy: Devices

 Continuous cold therapy devices (also called ice machines) which circulate ice water through a pad are currently the subject of class action lawsuits for skin and tissue damage caused by excessive cooling or icing time and lack of temperature control.
 Reported injuries range from frostbite to severe tissue damage resulting in amputation.

-Studies have shown that the body activates the hunting reaction after only 10 minutes of cryotherapy, at temperatures less than 49 °F (9.5 °C).
+Studies have shown that the body activates the hunting reaction after only 10 minutes of cryotherapy, at temperatures less than 9.5 °C (49 °F).
 The hunting response is a cycle of vasoconstriction (decreased blood flow), then vasodilation (increased blood flow) that increases the delivery of oxygen and nutrient rich blood to the tissue.
 Studies show a debate whether cold should be used or not for faster recovery.
 Increased blood flow can slow cell death, limit tissue damage and aid in the removal of cellular debris and waste products.
 Under normal circumstances the hunting reaction would be essential to tissue health but only serves to increase pain, inflammation and cell death as excess blood is forced into the area.